-It's also an area with huge almost unlimited potential in the industry, particularly with the growing focus on automation and remote operation.
+It’s also an area with huge almost unlimited potential in the industry, particularly with the growing focus on automation and remote operation.
 Start-ups involved in developing the wireless sensor networks needed to collect machine-to-machine data for example are attracting interest from mining companies.
-Likewise, development of applications that utilise cloud networking to facilitate things like machine intelligence and learning, and automated mine site operations, are increasingly of interest as is the development of machine learning itself.
-Exploration data management systems too are moving online with web-based applications that allow users in multiple locations to access and work on the same data.
+Likewise, the development of applications that utilise cloud networking to facilitate things like machine intelligence and learning, and automated mine site operations, are increasing of interest as is the development of machine learning itself.
+Exploration data management systems to are moving online with web-based applications that allow users in multiple locations to access and work on the same data.
 In some cases, this data is also captured remotely via web-based applications.
 The technologies that make all this happen are increasingly being provided by start-ups who are in turn receiving funding from the industry.

 Drones AKA Unmanned Aerial Vehicles or UAVs are another technology mining companies are increasingly interested in.
 The majors like Rio Tinto and BHP already use drones to carry out a range of tasks.
 Amongst other things, they’re used to survey, inspect, and map areas considered unsafe work environments, including the tops of buildings, large pieces of machinery, and toxic waste dumps.
 One company is using drones to conduct inspections of vessels out at sea, and their use in underground operations is increasing.